galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-get.md

 where:
 - `--runname` is the name of the test run
-- `--bootstrap` is the bootstrap URL of the Galasa ecosystem in which the test ran
+- `--bootstrap` is the URL of the ecosystem's bootstrap properties

 Results are returned on the terminal in the following example format: